lellid/LediBackup/README.md

 If you change files directly on your backup drive, you have good chances to unintendedly change files from other backups, too, because the files are hard-linked to each other!

+## For developers: Design decisions

+### Why the subdirectories level under the central content storage directory (`~CCS~`) is 2

+NTFS supports 2^32^ files on a volume.
+In the first level we have 256 (2^8^) subdirectories, each subdirectory containing up to 2^8^ files.
+This are up to 2^16^=65536 total subdirectories in the second level.
+For a typical backup directory, we will have some million files.
+In that case, in the average we have 15 or more files in one level2 subdirectory, which is a good number.
+In the worst case, we will have 2^15^=32768 files in one subdirectory, which is acceptable (its 2^15^ and not 2^16^ because for each file to backup we have both the backup file itself and the hardlinked file in the central content storage directory).

+Would we have chosen 3 subdirectory levels, we could have 2^24^ subdirectories.
+For the typical case of some million backup files, that would mean that in the average we would only have one file per subdirectory.
+This is wasteful.

+### Why is the architecture of the worker structure so complicated?

+Reading from a hard disk is fastest, if only one thread is accessing the volume.
+Using more that one thread for that task, the reading speed is lessened, instead of increased, because the disk is busy with repositioning operations.
+The same is true for writing to a hard disk.

+That is why a single task is used for reading content from the volume to backup and a single task is used for writing files to the backup drive.
+On the other hand, hashing the content is only calculation, thus multiple tasks (in the limits of the CPU cores) can work in parallel to hash the content of different files.

+For these reasons the architecture of the worker is like this (simplified):

+- a single thread is reading the content of the file, then of the next file, and so on.
+The items are put in a queue, waiting to be hashed.
+- multiple threads are trying to get items from the queue, and then calculating the hash of the file contents.
+When the hash is calculated, the item is put in the writing queue.
+- a single thread gets the item from the writing queue, and writes the content of the file to the backup medium.
+Additionally, it creates a hardlink into the central content storage directory.